McGill Drugstore Museum

 White Pine Public Museum

-Established in 1959 the White Pine Public Museum houses a wide variety of exhibits.
+Established in 1959 and incorporated in 1960.
+The White Pine Public Museum houses a wide variety of exhibits.
 Something for everyone from young to young at heart.
 Learn more by viewing White Pine Public Museum.

 Support Us